calculs-ca/DryPipe/docs/source/all-doc.md

 ```

 ## Dynamic DAGs

-Most interesting pipelines will have a DAG that changes depending on the instances datasets.
+(section_dynamic_dags)=

-In DryPipe, the logic that drives te DAG is encoded in the generator function.
+Most interesting pipelines will have DAGs that change depending on the input dataset.

-The following examples show various scenarios of how DAGs can change depending on the dataset of a pipeline instance.
+The following examples show how dynamic DAGs can be expressed with the DSL.

 ### Semi hardcoded DAGs

-When a pipeline is meant to run a very few data inputs, it can make sense to hard code every instance.
+Some pipeline are only meant to run very few inputs, in these cases, it might make sense to hard code every instance.

-The code below uses created two pipelines (pipeline_1_2_3 and pipeline_7_8_9_543), that work over two hardcoded datasets
+The code below uses created two pipelines (pipeline_1_2_3 and pipeline_7_8_9_543), that work over two hardcoded
-(a dataset that consists of a sequence of numbers)
+datasets (lists of ints).

-Both pipelines can then be called with:
+Both pipelines use the same generator function, and can then be run with:

 ```shell
 drypipe run -p my_modue:pipeline_1_2_3